eduvpn/documentation/API_V3.md

 This call is to indicate to the server that the VPN session can be terminated.
 This MUST ONLY be called when the _user_ decides to stop the VPN connection.

-The purpose of this call is to "release" the IP address reserved for the client to make it available for other clients connecting.
-This is especially important when using a limited IP range for VPN clients.
+The purpose of this call is to clean up, i.e. release the IP address reserved for the client (WireGuard) and delete the certificate from the list of allowed certificates (OpenVPN).

+After calling this method you MUST NOT use the same configuration again to attempt to connect to the VPN server.
+First call `/connect` again.

 This call is "best effort", i.e. it is not a huge deal when the call fails.
 No special care has to be taken when this call fails, e.g. the connection is dead,